dqmis/dl2/blog/blogpost.md

 #### Note on Cost and Performance

 We used Microsoft Azure to run the GPT-4 model and Google Vertex AI to run the Gemini models.
 The cost to run all multi-modal experiments for GPT-4 was 82 euros, while for Gemini models, the cost for running two models was 40 euros.
 More interestingly, the average time per inference for GPT-4 was 66 seconds, whereas for Gemini Pro it was 21 seconds and for Gemini Flash 8 seconds.
 Considering both cost and performance, Gemini Flash emerges as the best choice for multi-modal reasoning.
+This is especially the case for the sudoku and graph validity tasks, where the accuracy is between Gemini Flash and Gemini Pro is similar.
+For the other mentioned tasks, there is a trade-off between runtime and accuracy, to decide to choose Gemini Flash or Gemini Pro.

 | Model        | Cost (Euros) | Average Inference Time | Cost and Performance Evaluation   |
 | ------------ | ------------ | ---------------------- | --------------------------------- |